vitorbritto/forcefiles/README.md

 **But why a repository?** It's quite simple!
 Even if someday or somewhere I need it, it'll be there.
 So I can check, pick some part or download it for my recently formated system.

-> Notice: I am running on Mac OS X. These are config files to set up a system the way I like it.
+> Notice: I am running on Mac OS X. These are my config files to set up a system the way I like it.

 # How to install